College of the Redwoods: Satellite campuses

-CR has a satellite branch campuses, CR Del Norte in Crescent City, Del Norte County and the Klamath-Trinity Instructional Site on the Hoopa Valley Tribe reservation.
-Adult Education and Workforce and Community Education program are through the Eureka, CA downtown site.
-It also runs classes at the College of the Redwoods' Certified Organic Farm in Shively, CA. CR serves incarcerated students at Pelican Bay State Prison.
+College of the Redwoods (CR) has satellite branch campuses; CR Del Norte in Crescent City, Del Norte County and the Klamath-Trinity Instructional Site on the Hoopa Valley Tribe reservation.
+Adult Education and Workforce and Community Education programs are through the Eureka, California downtown site.
+It also runs classes at the College of the Redwoods' Certified Organic Farm in Shively, California.
+CR serves incarcerated students at Pelican Bay State Prison.

 Administration

 The college is part of the Redwoods Community College District, itself part of the California Community Colleges System.
-The district is governed by the elected seven-member Board of Trustees.
+The district is governed by an elected seven-member Board of Trustees.